andy-k/wolges/README.txt

 - Vector takes three (capacity).
 This wastes space if it is read-only.
 - Instead of full dynamic dispatch, use generics and enums.
 - Conserve register usage, use 8/16/32-bit types instead of 64-bit.
+- Be cache-friendly even if this needs more space.
+- Use bit twiddling to avoid unnecessary branching.

+BIT TWIDDLING IDEAS

+- Casting true/false to integer gives 1 and 0.
+- In two's complement, -1 has all bits set, use it with bitwise-and.
+- Right-shifting a signed integer copies the sign bit.
+- Blank tile on board has high bit set.
+Blank tile on rack is 00.
+- Cross set bit 0 (adjacency) toggles perpendicular word multiplier.

 DATA STRUCTURE